MatissJurevics/Chess-AI/README.md

 - [x] create board
 - [x] create FEN to location converter
 - [x] Place pieces in their respective locations
-- [ ] make it possable to move pieces (no need to make them draggable yet)
+- [x] make it possable to move pieces
-- [ ] Create chess board with moveable pieces
+- [ ] Implement proper logic for all pieces (excluding castling and en pessant)
-- [ ] Implement proper logic for all pieces (castling, etc)
+- [ ] Implement castling and en pessant
 - [ ] Create basic AI that moves at random
 - [ ] Figure the rest out...